 But how is the quality of animal feed measured?
 There are many ways of measuring, or attempting to measure feed quality, and we do not need to go into detail about them here.
 Briefly, some methods attempt to measure the total energy value of feeds, based on actual feeding trials with animals or by measuring the number of calories contained in the food.
 Other methods measure only the protein content of the feed as an index of quality.
 In one such method, one of the most commonly used, only the nitrogen content of the feed is measured and the result is multiplied by 6.25 to give an estimate of protein content.
 This quantity, called crude protein, is a very inadequate and often misleading protein measure, for in poor quality sick plants, there is often an excess of nitrates and other non-protein forms of nitrogen.
 A better measure of protein quality would be an analysis of the amino acid content, since a certain balance of amino acids is needed for high quality protein, but such tests are very expensive.

 Now that you have seen the importance of high quality feeds, how do you go about growing them yourself?
+What is next?

 The most important factor that determines the quality and yield of a crop is the soil.
-We have already covered the importance of loose, well aerated soil with plenty of humus and beneficial microorganisms.
+We have already covered the importance of loose, well-aerated soil with plenty of humus and beneficial microorganisms.
 The other aspect of good soil is to have the right fertility—the proper amounts and balance of soil nutrients — what the plants need, when they need them.

 The actively growing forage plants need those plus the others that crop plants need.
 According to a typical study (which may not have been made with balanced fertility), 10 tons of alfalfa removes from the soil 500 lb./acre of nitrogen, 50 pounds of phosphorus (120 pounds of P2O5), 500 pounds of potassium (600 pounds of K2O), 350 pounds of calcium, 60 pounds of magnesium, and 50 pounds of sulfur.
-Also needed are 11 oz./acre of boron, 10 oz. of zinc, 1.1 lb. of manganese, 1.5 lb. of iron, and 3 oz. of copper.
-The iron and copper are also needed by nitrogen-fixing bacteria inside root nodules, plus they also need molybdenum and cobalt in very small amounts.
+(C. L. Rhykerd & C. J. Overdahl, p.
+438 in Alfalfa Science and Technology, 1972.)

 Nitrogen is definitely needed by legumes, but if things are working right, they can get most of their needs from nitrogen taken from the air (which is 78% nitrogen) by bacteria in root nodules.
 However, if soil conditions do not allow the nodules to form or if they are not functioning well, legumes will take nitrogen from the soil, just as any other plant that has no nodules.
 Healthy, active nodules will be pink or red inside due to a red pigment, leghemoglobin; a greenish color inside indicates a sick or dying nodule.
 Nodule bacteria also require oxygen and freedom from toxic chemicals.
 Many alfalfa fields in this country have few or no nodules, mainly from poorly aerated soil and toxic substances.